RHaigh/NewsAPI_scraper/README.md

 # NewsAPI Scraper
-Code to help analysts with a mid-level knowledge of R or Python create a realtime news article streaming app utilising the News API.
-This is a free API that enables users to retrieve news articles in JSON format as they are published.
+Code to help analysts with a mid-level knowledge of R or Python create a real time news article streaming app utilising the News API.
+This is a free API that enables users to retrieve news articles in JSON format as they are published from a variety of news sources.

 We will produce a virtually identical app using both R and Python.